baolongt/wg-identity-authentication/topics/icrc_112_batch_call_canister.md

 Validation related errors can be the following:

-- If a validation fails because the response includes an error, ICRC-112 will add the `returned error code` for the request in the aggregate response.
+- If a validation fails because the response includes an error, ICRC-112 will add the `returned error code` for the request in the errpr scje,a.
 - If the signer was not able to attempt a validation for an unsupported standard because the relying party did not provide the validation method, error `1002` will be added.
 - If the validation fails, either because of signer-side or canister validation fail, error `1003` will be added.
-- If any of the requests in a sub-array fails validation, all the requests in the following sub-arrays will not be executed and will be marked with `1001` error.

 [Code example](https://github.com/slide-computer/signer-js/blob/main/packages/signer-test/src/agentChannel.ts#L329) for handling non standard request.